File 318 · Open (no verified anomaly)

 Where is Skinwalker Ranch?

 In the Uinta Basin of Uintah County, northeastern Utah, near the Ute reservation.
+The property covers roughly 512 acres and is privately owned and closed to the public.

 ← Back to the archive